How to Select the Right Warehouse for Your Business

 • Implement a reporting and incident response system for injuries or accidents

-According to the Centers for Disease Control and Prevention (CDC), implementing comprehensive safety programs can significantly reduce workplace injuries in warehouse settings.
+According to the Centers for Disease Control and Prevention (CDC), comprehensive safety programs can significantly reduce workplace injuries in warehouse settings.

 • Implement automation where possible to reduce manual labor costs